miguelsa12/rag-project/README.md

 ## Run Instructions

 - Clone this repository
-- Install dependencies: `pip install -r requirements.txt`
+- Install dependencies: `pip install -r requirements.txt`.
+Make sure you're inside the project folder (the one you cloned) when running this command in your terminal
-- Include the PDF files in the local data/ directory
+- Include the PDF files (the ones I provided via email) in the local data/ directory
 - Launch the notebook: jupyter notebook (notebooks/rag_demo.ipynb)

 ## App